UWMadisonUcomm/uwmadison_events-wp/Readme.md

 ### Change log

+#### 1.2.1 (October 19, 2016)

+* Adds code to test if the plugin's functions and classes already exist, to help avoid errors in instances where the plugin code might be packaged into a theme or another plugin outside of Wordpress's plugin manager.
+This release otherwise adds no new or changed featues.

 #### 1.2.0 (March 29, 2016)

 * This is released as a minor update because the widet now properly uses the before_widget and after_widget parameters.
 In the process, the hard-coded widget_meta CSS class has been dropped.
 Any styling based on this hook will break unless you use Wordpress's dynamic_sidebar_params filter to add that class yourself.